dsimidzija/python-althaia/README.md

     python performance/benchmark.py --iterations=5 --repeat=5 --object-count 20000
     python performance/benchmark.py --iterations=10 --repeat=10 --object-count 10000

 They are also available in this repo as `poetry run task upstream-performance`.
+Note that you may get different results while running the benchmarks (the numbers above were obtained with Althaia v3.14.1, generally speaking you should be getting better results with newer versions).

 Contribution into the [serialization benchmark][] is in the works, but local run seems to be almost comparable to [Toasted Marshmallow][], which is stuck on an old marshmallow 2.x branch.
 This means that Althaia gives you (almost)